hsharma1528/kube-demo/README.md

 * minikube dashboard

 ### Install ingress controller
-* minikube addons enable ingress
+* minikube addons enable ingress #not required on katacoda
 * kubectl get pods -n kube-system

+# If you are using a katacoda or similar playground you can start here as you get a pre baked k8s master and node.

 ### Creating a Deployment using an existing Docker image
 * kubectl run kube-demo --image=azaveri7/docker-labs:kube-demo1 --port=8080